mist64/cbmbus_doc/3 Commodore DOS.md

 | `U7`/`UG` | $050C   |
 | `U8`/`UH` | $050F   |

 The commands `U9` and `U:` execute a soft and a hard reset, respectively.
-In both cases, the status will read back code 73.
+In both cases, the status will read back code 73, the power-on message.

 ### Utility Loader Command